mLenehan1/ECE-FinalYearProject/ProjectReport/BackgroundLitSurvey/hardware.md

 act as an audio streaming server with the appropriate software.
 Commonly used systems include the Raspberry Pi 3 Model B+, BeagleBone Black, and ASUS Tinker Board.
-There are differences between these development platforms which allow them more or less suitability for the purposes of this project.
+There are differences between these development platforms which allow them greater or less suitability for the purposes of this project.

 The BeagleBone Black (BBB) is a low cost platform, with compatibility for many Linux distributions.
 The device has on board flash memory, Ethernet and HDMI outputs.